back

 The protocol primarily operates with three types of data:

-Tools (model-controlled): Functions the model actively invokes to perform tasks — e.g., search, send message, update database.
+Tools That the Model Controls: Functions the model actively invokes to perform tasks such as search, send message, or update database.

-Resources (app-controlled): Read-only data the model can access — e.g., files, DB records, API responses.
-No side effects.
+Resources That the Application Controls: Read only data the model can access such as files, DB records, or API responses with no side effects.

-Prompts (user-controlled): Predefined templates that guide how the model uses tools and resources — selected before inference.
+Prompts That the User Controls: Predefined templates that guide how the model uses tools and resources, selected before inference.

 Architecture Overview: